Making a positive impact on our community

 - National Athletic Trainers Association issues guidelines for high school sports safety

 “On the 17th of April my daughter was injured at the Bend High track meet.
 She and I were both so thankful that Andrew was at the meet.
-Both he and another doctor from The Center, Dr. Nelson, quickly looked at her injured thumb and suggested we go get x-rays before taping and icing her injury.
-The next day when we followed up at The Center with a broken thumb, not only did she meet with a new doctor but both Andrew and the first doctor came into the room to check up on her.
+First, both Andrew and Dr. Nelson from The Center immediately looked at her injured thumb.
+Next, they suggested we go get x-rays before taping and icing her injury.
+Finally, when we followed up at The Center with a broken thumb, not only did she meet with a new doctor but both Andrew and Dr. Nelson came into the room to check up on her.
 She and I both feel lucky to live in a community that provides such caring individuals to our young athletes.”